CodeWizard-1/e-commerce/README.md

 ### Healthy Lifestyle and Sporty Fashion Section
 ![Healthy Lifestyle and Sporty Fashion Image](documentation/image-6.png)
-- This section serves as an introduction to the online store's commitment to promoting a healthy lifestyle through sporty fashion.
+- This section is a description of the activities of the online store with the inclusion of high-frequency keywords for search engine optimization

 <br>